gcc-mirror/gcc/gcc/config/mips/mips.md

 	 (const_string "hilo")]
 	(const_string "none")))

+;; Indicates which SET in an instruction pattern induces a hazard.
+;; Only meaningful when "hazard" is not "none".
+SINGLE means that ;; the pattern has only one set while the other values are indexes ;; into a PARALLEL vector.
+;;
+;; Hazardous instructions with multiple sets should generally put the ;; hazardous set first.
+The only purpose of this attribute is to force ;; each multi-set pattern to explicitly assert that this condition holds.
+(define_attr "hazard_set" "single,0"
+  (const_string "single"))

 ;; Is it a single instruction?
 (define_attr "single_insn" "no,yes"
   (symbol_ref "get_attr_length (insn) == (TARGET_MIPS16 ?
 2 : 4)"))